Skip to content

 OptionTypeReq?Description

-onSuccessfunctionNoCalled when the payment flow finishes successfully.
-The function receives an { cartId: string } object as an argument.
+onSuccessfunctionNoCalled when the payment completes successfully.
+Receives { cartId: string }.

-The following example shows how to render and submit a credit card form.
+The following example demonstrates how to render and submit a credit card form:

 import CreditCard from '@dropins/storefront-payment-services/containers/CreditCard.js';